jxu0510/ac215_closedai/README.md

 ## Docker and Containerization

 **Running Dockerfile**
-To run Dockerfile, navigate to the target folder and run `sh docker-shell.sh`.
+- navigate to the target folder.
+- run `pipenv install` to create Pipfile.lock
+- run `sh docker-shell.sh`.

 **Containers**
 1. Data Preparation Container: This container processes the dataset, preparing it for model fine-tuning.
 It works with a labeled dataset of questions and responses.